codingMustache/codingMustache/README.md

 ## Joke of the Day

-I'm tired of following my dreams.
-I'm just going to ask them where they are going and meet up with them later.
+Where do you learn to make banana splits?
+At sundae school.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+On Twitter, what was the original character limit for a Tweet?
- 1. Java
+ 1. 120
- 2. C++
+ 2. 160
- 3. Solaris OS
+ 3. 140
- 4. Python
+ 4. 100

 <details>
   <summary>Answer</summary>
-  Java
+  140
 </details>

 ## Home Server Up-Time

-Its been **** since this server shutdown
+Its been **1 days** since this server shutdown